djkormo/mlnet-tutorial/docs/testing-models/README.md

 ## Summary

-In this section we've explored how to use cross-validation and regular validation method to test your model.
+In this section, we've explored how to use cross-validation and regular validation method to test your model.

-In the next section we'll look at how to use the model in a ASP.NET core web application.
+In the next section, we'll look at how to use the model in a ASP.NET core web application.

 [Next section](../using-models/README.md)